mherzog4/notes/Books/Missing readme/notes.md

 dont be afriad to ask for more information

-sign up for tech talks, brown bafs, reading groups, mentorship programs and the like
+sign up for tech talks, brown bags, reading groups, mentorship programs and the like

 now is the time to build a relationship with your manager